ManUtd-FTW/CISM365Audit/README.md

   - **FAIL** – The control does not meet the requirement.
   - **MANUAL** – Requires manual review or information not available via API/cmdlet.
   - **ERROR** – An exception occurred while evaluating the control.
+- **New in v0.0.7:** Updated layout for clearer summaries, improved styling, and enhanced readability.

 ---